zmiddle/zmiddle/README.md

   - <a href="https://github.com/zmiddle/CTF-Writeups/tree/main/OSPG/ClamAV">ClamAV</a>
   - <a href="https://github.com/zmiddle/CTF-Writeups/tree/main/OSPG/Wheels">Wheels</a>

-<h2>🍯 Defending against actual attackers in Azure deployed Honey Network:</h2>
+<h2>🍯 Defending Against Actual Attackers in an Azure-Depployed Honey Network:</h2>

   - Network Diagram of the Honey Network (Coming Soon)
   - What is happening here?
 A flowchart of expected activity (Coming Soon)